Latin School of Indianapolis: Academics

 The concept of the Latin School originated with Brokhage, who modeled the school academically after the Boston Latin School, the oldest public school in America.
 The Indianapolis Latin School differed from the Boston school, because it prepared high school boys to enter seminary, principally the St. Meinrad Seminary and Benedictine Archabbey in southern Indiana.

 The school attained a high degree of academic rigor and boasted a classical-style curriculum along with Church related subjects.
 For a period, Latin was a required course for all four years at Latin School.
 Greek was required during senior year until 1966.
 The majority of the instructors were priests from the Archdiocese, who taught in their areas of specialization.

 Closing

 In 1978, the Archdiocese closed the school, because enrollment had decreased from 154 students in 1971 to 80 students in 1972.
 Sharply rising costs were another factor.

 Legacy

-About 500 young men were graduated from Latin School since its founding.
-86 were ordained as priests by the Archdiocese of Indianapolis.
+About 500 young men were graduated from Latin School since its founding and 86 were ordained as priests by the Archdiocese of Indianapolis.
 The former Latin School facility now houses Lumen Christi Catholic School, which was established in 2003.